-This paper describes the SEM Committee's proposals for the relevant parameters to apply in the 2025/26 T-4 Capacity Auction, scheduled to take place in March 2022.
+This paper describes the SEM Committee's proposals for the relevant parameters to apply in the 2027/2028 T-4 Capacity Auction, scheduled to take place on September 28th 2023.
+Most of the parameters proposed are the same as those used in recent auctions, including the 2026/27 T-4 auction.